All posts

 The pub circuit is the training ground.
 It’s where you learn to read a room, handle hecklers, adjust your set on the fly, and build the stamina to play three 45-minute sets.
 You can’t learn that in a rehearsal room or a bedroom studio.

 For working musicians, the pub circuit is also a reliable income stream.
-A solo artist playing two or three pub gigs a week at £150–£250 per show can earn a decent living doing what they love.
+A solo artist playing two or three pub gigs a week at £150–£250 per show — comfortably above the Musicians’ Union 2026 minimum of £167.16 per musician for a 3-hour engagement — can earn a decent living doing what they love.
 That wasn’t possible when the circuit was shrinking.

 What Pubs Are Getting Right